Medicines for Erection Problems: Reactions With NitrateSkip to the navigation

-Phosphodiesterase-5 inhibitors, such as sildenafil (for example, Viagra), have revolutionized the treatment of erection problems (erectile dysfunction).
+Phosphodiesterase-5 inhibitors, such as sildenafil (for example, Viagra), have made a big difference in the treatment of erection problems (erectile dysfunction).
 But they can cause life-threatening side effects for anyone who also takes nitroglycerin or another medicine containing an organic nitrate.
-This combination can make your blood pressure fall too low, possibly leading to a stroke, a heart attack, or death.
-Do not take nitrate-containing medicines up to 24 hours after you take sildenafil (for example, Viagra) or vardenafil (for example, Levitra), or up to 48 hours after you take tadalafil (for example, Cialis).
+This combination can make your blood pressure fall too low.
+This can possibly cause a stroke, a heart attack, or death.
+Do not take nitrate medicines up to 24 hours after you take sildenafil (for example, Viagra) or vardenafil (for example, Levitra).
+Do not take nitrate medicines up to 48 hours after you take tadalafil (for example, Cialis).

 Medicines that contain organic nitrates include: